majchwo/DCoD/README.md

 Key components:

 1. **Hypervisor** - host with VirtualBox software running
-2. **Proxy VM** - *virtnet_proxy* VM, running on each hypervisor, responsible for overlay packets encap/decap & broadcast traffic handling etc. In other words - overlay VTEP.
+2. **Proxy VM** - *virtnet_proxy* VM, running on each hypervisor, responsible for overlay packets encap/decap & broadcast traffic handling etc. In other words - overlay VTEP
 3. **Internal network** - VirtualBox internal network created automatically for each virtual network (identified by VNI), access point to DCoD infrastructure for user's VMs
-4. **Director** - logical component, place (host) where *virtnet.py* script & monitoring server script are available. **Director** must have access to all Hyperviors (DCoD hosts) via SSH.
+4. **Director** - logical component, place (host) where *virtnet.py* script & monitoring server script are available. **Director** must have access to all Hyperviors (DCoD hosts) via SSH